zgordan/OrderMakerServer/README.md

 The MTD OrderMaker web application is free and open-source software and starting from version 2.0 is released under the MIT license.

-## Project assistance

-Unfortunately, I don't have time to promote and advertise this project.
-But I know that MTD OrderMaker helps a lot of people.
-If this project was useful to you, then infom other people about it so that this project helps even more people.

-- Add a [GitHub Star](https://github.com/olegbruev/ordermakerserver) to the project.
-- Make a post about the project on social networks.
-- Write interesting articles about project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or personal blog.

 ## Third-party integrations

 List of vendors that are not in the [Dependency graph](https://github.com/olegbruev/OrderMakerServer/network/dependencies):